OracleCPS/odi_config/README.md

 ### **Create a DBCS Service (Classic or OCI)**

+Not documented, but straightforward.
+Be sure to select backup.

 If the Database is on OCI or ADW/ATP you need to create the following policies.

 OCI:

 ```
-Allow service PSM to inspect database-family in compartment compartment_name
+Allow service PSM to inspect database-family in compartment <compartment_name>
-Allow service PSM to inspect database-family in compartment compartment_name
+Allow service PSM to inspect database-family in compartment <compartment_name>
 Allow service PSM to inspect vcns in compartment <compartment_name>
 Allow service PSM to use subnets in compartment <compartment_name>
 Allow service PSM to use vnics in compartment <compartment_name>